thiagoolsilva/parq-analyser/README.md

 optional arguments:
   -h, --help       show this help message and exit
   -P --path        the path of parquet file
   -H --head        the numbers of the first rows to be returned.
-The default value is 5 and the maximum accepted is 199 and this is the default operation selected by
+The default value is 5 and the maximum accepted is 199 and this
-                   program if no one is provided.
+                   is the default operation selected by program if no one is provided.
   -T --tail        the numbers of the last rows to be returned.
 The maximum number accepted is 199 -D --drop        the numbers of the first rows to be dropped.
 The maximum number accepted is 199 -CS CS [CS ...]
-List of selected columns to be returned -C               Get total rows
+List of selected columns to be returned separated by space -C               Get total rows
   -verbose         enable verbose mode
   -v               shows the app version